Academic-Bridge/Laravel-Technical-Assignment/README.md

 - Attendance management, record when an employee arrives at the office and when they leave
 - Send email(using queues) to the employee when an attendance record is made
 - Generate attendance report(pdf & excel) with daily attendance data
+- Add a clear and concise readme that explains all the needed steps to deploy and run test of the project in a local environment

 ## Bonus Points
 To make your application standout from the lot🤓😉